warpforge/warpgrapher/book/src/configuration/databases.md

 Example configurations for supported databases are shown below.
 In many cases, some environment variables are omitted for each database where the defaults are correct.

-## Apache Tinkerpop
+### Apache Tinkerpop

-Add Warpgrapher to your project config:
+Add Warpgrapher to your project config with the gremlin feature enabled.

 `cargo.toml`